Cyfrin/foundry-full-course-cu/cookbook-listings.md

 ## About

-An online AI IDE to help visualize codebases, and ask questions.
+🧑‍🍳 Cookbook is a smart contract registry and co-pilot to help visualize codebases and fast track smart contract development.

 ## Listings